-Definitions of the crimes categories can be found in Appendix A of 34 CFR 668 Crime Definitions and background information on these crime categories can be found in:
+Definitions of the crime categories can be found in Appendix A of 34 CFR 668 Crime Definitions and background information on these crime categories can be found in:

-- FBI's UCR Program "Summary Reporting System (SRS) User Manual" 2013 - UCR National Incident-Based Reporting System (NIBRS) 2013 - UCR Hate Crime Data Collection Guidelines and Training Manual 2015
+- Summary Reporting System User Manual LE 2013 - UCR National Incident-Based Reporting System (NIBRS) 2013 - UCR Hate Crime Data Collection Guidelines and Training Manual 2015

-Please review "Background on Statistical Reporting Requirements Under the Clery Act" for more info on the corresponding Missouri definitions to the Clery crime categories.
+Please review "background-on-statistical-reporting-requirements-under-the-clery-act. pdf" for more info on the corresponding Missouri definitions of the Clery crime categories.